atbcb/ICTTestingBaseline/docs/20SyncMediaCap.md

 * If any of the above checks fail, SC 1.2.2 and this baseline fail.

 ### Tests for SC 1.2.5
 1. Enable audio descriptions through multimedia player functions and play the media.
+If a separate media file with audio descriptions is provided, test that one.
-1. Check that the soundtrack (narration and audio descriptions) adequately describes visual content in the media.
+1. Check that the soundtrack (narration and audio descriptions) adequately describes important visual content in the media, including information about actions, characters, scene changes, on-screen text, and other visual content..

 #### Test Results SC 1.2.5
 If any of the above checks fail, SC 1.2.5 and this baseline fail.